stkim1988/IndoorVehiclePositioning/README.md

 ### Indoor vehicle positioning project

-Using multiple fisheye surveillience cameras, we accurately estimated the position of detected vehicle.
+Using multiple fisheye surveillance cameras, we accurately estimate the location of the detected vehicle.

 #### Video results